 define('DB_NAME', 'database_name_here'); /** MySQL database username */ define('DB_USER', 'username_here'); /** MySQL database password */ define('DB_PASSWORD', 'password_here');

 Note: Make sure there are no spaces before or after your database name, username, and password.

 - Replace database_name_here with the name of the database you created (above in Step 3: Create MySQL Database and User ⤴).

 - Replace username_here with the username of the database you created.

 - Replace password_here with the password of the database that you created.

-- When done editing, click the Save Changes button on the top right, and then Close to close the file and return to the File Manager.
+- Once done, click the Save Changes button on the top right, then Close to exit and return to the File Manager.

 Step 5: Run the Installation